Join the BCN Survey

 Set Up Your Points

-You will work with BCN and local land managers (if involved) to set up the locations of your monitoring points, data entry in eBird, and get established as a volunteer.
+You will work with BCN and local land managers (if involved) to set up the locations of your monitoring points, enter data in eBird, and get established as a volunteer.
 If you are monitoring an existing location, your point count locations will already be set up for you.
 County volunteers and staff members of forest preserve and conservation districts are coordinating the bird monitoring efforts for many of the counties in our area.

 02.